Guides

 Supply of water in this world is limitless, which means we can essentially take advantage of using hydropower energy forever.

-The world will be in dire need of a reliable and renewable source of energy once the supply of fossil fuels run out, making hydropower energy the possible go-to source of energy in the future.
+The world will be in dire need of a reliable and renewable source of energy once the supply of fossil fuels runs out, making hydropower energy the possible go-to source of energy in the future.

-Recreational activities
+Recreational Activities

 In addition to generating a large amount of electricity for many countries, hydropower producing dams create reservoirs that may be a good place to perform recreational activities such as fishing and swimming.